 Combine the stuffing mix, water, and butter and heat it for a few minutes and then fold in the chopped pecans and dried cranberries.

-Serve the Cranberry Pecan Stuffed Pork Loin Filet with some cooked pasta and steamed veggies for Real Flavor Real Fast Enjoy!
+Serve the Cranberry Pecan Stuffed Pork Loin Filet with some cooked pasta and steamed veggies for a really quick meal.
+Enjoy!

 - ½ cup dried cranberries